manjevas/apu1/README.md

 # APple emUlator 1 (APU1): Apple 1 Emulator

 A simplified implemetation of the Apple 1 computer, done in a way that is discrete and logical.
+Named after a favorite (and relatable) character on The Simpsons.

 ## Introduction
 This project was an excercise for me to get re-acquainted with C-Programming Language and also get acquainted with low level machine code and assembly code.
 I had been using computers for over two decades and never really understood how everyting really worked, digging deep into Apple 1 and MOS 6502 processor, gave me glimpse of the modern beheamoth processors.
 I enjoyed putting together this project and it is far from done.
 Here is  a list of TODOs that I would like to get to if time permits.